 Content marketing comes to your rescue when your target audience needs a little bit more convincing in order to trust you – especially if your products belong to a particular niche and aren’t impulse buy.
 Implementing it like blogging is also a great channel for engaging with your customers if your product descriptions don’t give you the scope to use a lot of keywords.
 Blog is a powerful way to convince prospective buyers to trust you.
 Blogs show that you know what you are doing and have a lot to say about your business and industry.
 Blogs have also been known to bring in repeat customers and create a dedicated brand following.
 There are great ecommerce marketing blogs like a Better Lemonade Stand that can provide you lots of information about eCommerce content marketing.

-An eCommerce marketing plan is incomplete without social media .
+A killer marketing plan for eCommerce is incomplete without social media .
 Having a presence on popular channels like Facebook or Instagram is not only the need of the hour, but also crucial for your exposure to potential and existing customers.
 Social media is extremely important to a brand’s online presence, and a consistent presence and engagement with target audience can get remarkable results for your eCommerce store in terms of brand loyalty, awareness and repeat customers.
 Make sure that you identify and work with the Instagram influencers who can help you reach a bigger audience.

 One of the killer eCommerce website marketing strategies is link building.
 What a lot of people are not aware of is that search engines rely on links to decide how popular – and rank-worthy any website is.
 Coming to think of it, the logic is pretty simple – if a website has only one inbound link, probably only one person thinks it’s worth visiting.
 But on the contrary, if it has several links, well, you can do the simple math!
 As an eCommerce owner or marketer, you are likely to receive a decent number of links without any manual intervention.
 However, if you are competing on some popular keywords, you might have to make a few nudges to get links, especially in the beginning.
 Nonetheless, it is all worth it.
 There are hundreds of ways to build links to your website, but remain aware of bad links.